FOLLOW US

 Be aware of cultural sensitivities when photographing churches and other religious sites.

-Any drone that has a video or audio recording system installed should be registered at the Georgian Civil Aviation Agency before it can be used in a public place.
+You must register any drone with a video or audio recording system at the Georgian Civil Aviation Agency before it can be used in a public place.
+To register you need your passport and a valid email address.
+Foreign nationals cannot register drones online, so you will need to do this in person at the Civil Aviation Agency office.

 LGBT+ travellers